knrafto/MathSymbolsInput/README.md

 ## Development

-To update the input method with your local debug build
+To update the input method with your local debug build, switch to a different input method and run `./install.sh`.

-1. Remove the "Unicode Input" input method in `System Preferences > Keyboard > Input Sources`.
-1. Run `./install.sh` to copy the debug build to `~/Library/Input Methods` and kill the previous version.
-1. Add the "Unicode Input" input method again in `System Preferences > Keyboard > Input Sources`.

 ## Keyboard layouts

 By default, macOS uses the last keyboard layout when an input method is active.